InsiderPhD/Generic-University/README.md

 3) Find out what grades everyone got in a class
 4) Edit someone's grade
 5) Make an account
+6) Access the GraphQL API
+7) Change another account's password
-6) Login to your account
+8) Login to your account
-7) Access admin API
+9) Access admin API
-8) *NEW* Find out what vulnerabilities the IT admins have ignored
+10) Find out what vulnerabilities the IT admins have ignored
-9) *NEW* Make your account an admin
+11) Make your account an admin
-10) *NEW* Access the admin control panel
+12) Access the admin control panel
-11) *NEW* Fire a blind XSS in the admin control panel and validate with your new admin account
+13) Fire a blind XSS in the admin control panel and validate with your new admin account
-12) Delete everything
+14) Delete everything
-13) Restore everything
+15) Restore everything

+### Docker **NEW**
+Thanks to busk3r, you can setup Generic University using docker.
+Simply [install Docker](https://www.docker.com) and [follow the commands from the docker page](https://hub.docker.com/r/busk3r/genericuniversity).
+Thank you!

 ### Inital Setup
 You will need to setup PHP, a webserver and a database suitable for laravel, you can use something like XAMPP on windows, or set it up yourself, [to these requirements](https://laravel.com/docs/7.x/installation#server-requirements).
 You can google to find manual setup instructions, @kofler86 has contributed a [setup guide for Kali Linux](https://github.com/InsiderPhD/Generic-University/blob/master/KaliSetup.md).